Freshwater and Marine

 Water Quality in Ireland 2016 – 2021

-This report sets out the latest assessment of the health of Ireland’s rivers, lakes, canals, groundwaters, transitional (estuaries) and coastal waters.
+This report sets out the assessment of the health of Ireland’s rivers, lakes, canals, groundwaters, transitional (estuaries) and coastal waters.
 The analysis is based on the assessment of over 4,000 surface water bodies and 514 groundwater bodies over the period 2016-2021.

 Ireland's National Water Framework Directive Monitoring Programme, 2019-2021 cover